ddeveloper72/mongodb-user-login/README.md

 *   Verify user credentials using MongoDB Compass Community
 ## Acceptations

-This code was based on a tutorial by Pretty Printed first published in April 2016
+This code is based on a tutorial by Pretty Printed first published in April 2016.
+The DB URI was relocated to a .env file so that the project would still work, using the new mongoDB Atlas URI path, eg "MONGO_URI=mongodb+srv://mytestdb.unahc.mongodb.net/myFirstDatabase"
 ## Deployment

 1. This project can be forked from the GitHub repository.